hrishikesh-mishra/compiler/README.md

 - Arithmetic Operators (+, -, * and /)
 - Parentheses
 - Whitespaces
+- Negative Unary operator (-)

 ## Parser
 This uses **Recursive Descent Parsing**.
 This is one the top down parse without backtracking.
 The reason to choose the parse is easily to understand and implement.

 The arithmetic CFG which used in implementation is:
 ```